 - Use curated pages for top transactional terms.
 If your search engine can handle it, you can build a custom experience for a search term that has a higher probability of leading to a sale.

-5. Optimize Site Campaigns
+3. Optimize E-commerce Site Campaigns

 Given that holiday traffic boost has a short shelf life, you need to optimize your campaigns to get people to act.
 Be deliberate about creating urgency: